-The Nominating, Corporate Governance and Sustainability Committee is responsible for, among other things, reviewing on an annual basis the appropriate skills and characteristics required of directors in the context of prevailing business conditions and for making recommendations regarding the size and composition of the Board.
+The Nominating and Corporate Governance Committee is responsible for, among other things, reviewing on an annual basis the appropriate skills and characteristics required of directors in the context of prevailing business conditions and for making recommendations regarding the size and composition of the Board.
 The objective is a Board that brings to the Company a variety of perspectives and skills that are derived from high-quality business and professional experience and that are aligned with the Company's strategic objectives.

-The Board also seeks members from diverse backgrounds, including different work and life experiences, age, gender, and ethnicity, among other factors, so that the Board consists of members with a broad spectrum of experience and expertise and with a reputation for integrity.
+The Board also seeks members from diverse backgrounds so that the Board consists of members with a broad spectrum of experience and expertise and with a reputation for integrity.
 Directors should have experience in positions with a high degree of responsibility, be leaders in the companies or institutions with which they are affiliated, and be selected based upon contributions that they can make to the Company.

 E. Lead Independent Director.
-The Board endorses the role of a Lead Independent Director to be appointed by the independent directors, who may serve as the focal point for independent directors.
+The Board endorses the informal role of a Lead Independent Director to be appointed by the independent directors, who may serve as the focal point for independent directors.
 A description of the role of the Lead Independent Director is attached as Exhibit A.